 Galaxy Museum of Contemporary Art, Chongqing, China

-Discrete Austrian Secrets presents thirty-two contemporary Austrian artists exhibiting spatial installations and interventions, sculpture, painting, drawing, photography, and sound and video art.
+Discrete Austrian Secrets presents thirty-two contemporary Austrian artists exhibiting spatial interventions, sculpture, painting, drawing, photography, and sound and video art.
 Work by Rudolf Polanszky is included.

 Rudolf Polanszky’s solo exhibition brings together sculptures and pictorial reliefs from various ensembles the artist has worked on during the last decade.
 Providing insight into his world of ideas, these works exemplify the artist’s nonlinear, improvised process of piecing together found materials and accidental forms, which he describes as “ad hoc synthesis.”